MA-Mathematics Courses

 MA 106.
 Pre-Calculus Trigonometry.
 3 Hours.

 Trigonometric functions (circular functions) and their inverses, graphs, and properties; right triangle trigonometry and applications; analytical trigonometry, trigonometric identities and equations; polar coordinates; complex numbers; laws of sines and cosines; conic sections.
 Supports development of quantitative literacy.
-Attendance at the first meeting is mandatory.
 Quantitative Literacy is a significant component of this course.
 This course meets Blazer Core Quantitative Literacy.

 Prerequisites: MA 105 [Min Grade: C] or MPL 61 or EMA E